mrvnthss/visual-working-memory-capacity/README.md

 There are several parameters that can be changed in the [`WorkingMemoryCapacity.m`](WorkingMemoryCapacity.m) script that alter the experiment.
 They can be found in the *Configuration of Experiment* section close to the top of the script.

-#### High-Level Settings
+#### Experimental Design

 - `nSquares`: Controls the number of squares per hemifield in the memory and test arrays.
-Vogel & Machizawa ([2004](#vogel-machizawa)) conducted multiple experiments with varying numbers of squares (i.e., 1, 2, 3, 4, 6, 8, 10).
+Vogel & Machizawa ([2004](#vogel-machizawa)) conducted multiple experiments with varying numbers of squares (i.e., 1, 2, 3, 4, 6, 8, and 10).

 - `nTrials`: Number of trials to be conducted.
 Vogel & Machizawa ([2004](#vogel-machizawa)) had every subject complete 240 trials in each experiment.

 - `nPracticeTrials`: Number of (additional) trials that participants complete to familiarize themselves with the experiment.

-- `viewingDistanceMM`: The orthogonal distance (in mm) from the eye of the participant to the screen used to display the stimuli.
-This value is used to convert stimuli sizes from degrees of visual angle to number of pixels on the screen.
-The screen resolution as well as the physical size of the display (in mm) necessary for this conversion are provided through a call to the [`ConfigurePsych.m`](configurePsych.m) function.

-- `Progress.thresholdPct`: Controls when participants are informed about their progress.
-Thereby also splitting trials into blocks.

 #### Timing parameters